API Reference

 Transform the data to the out coordinate system from the in coordinate system.

-This function automatically choose between Julia's GeoCotrans (if available) and Fortran's IRBEM implementation.
+If backend is set to :auto (default), this function automatically chooses between Julia's GeoCotrans (if available) and Fortran's IRBEM implementation.
+Otherwise, it uses the specified backend.

 References: